This blog may contain affiliate links. Read our disclosure policy for more info.

 6. How much do whale watching tours in Costa Rica cost?

 Whale watching tours in Costa Rica vary greatly in price.
 It depends on where you’re booking from and what your trip includes.
-On average, whale watching tours cost between $80-$100 USD.
+On average, whale watching tours cost between $80 to $100 USD.
 Most commonly, these tours include boat tours with guides, snorkel equipment, and onboard refreshments.

 Related Read: If you’re planning your budget and curious about prices, read more about the cost of traveling in Costa Rica here.